 email@example.com (215) 898-6643

 Students who have general questions about the Marketing MBA course offerings, should contact the Marketing Department staff at firstname.lastname@example.org.(700 JMHH, 215-898-8243).

 Registration (MBA and non-MBA Candidates)

 For Non-MBA Candidates: Students who are non-MBA candidates, who wish to take one of the Marketing Department graduate level courses, can do so only if there is room in the course after the MBA Course Match is over and with written permission from the course instructor (if he or she believes that the course is appropriate for the student).
-Students must download and complete the Registration Authorization Request for Non-MBA Candidates form (follow link and scroll down to see the form).
+Students must download and complete the Registration Authorization Request for Non-MBA Candidates form (the form is available on the MBA inside website Forms page).
 They should then obtain the appropriate signature, and deliver it to the MBA Program Office in Suite 300 of Jon M. Huntsman Hall.
 The deadline to submit this form is by the last day that MBA students are permitted to enroll in said course.
-The schedule that shows the final enrollment dates is posted on the MBA Program Office academic calendar webpage.
+The schedule that shows the final enrollment dates is posted on the MBA Program Office academic calendar web page.
 Please note that for popular courses, there may be no seats available.
 You will be notified by the MBA Program office if you have been granted a seat.